best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 * Technical colleagues should conduct internal peer reviews of each change to the code.
 This will identify issues early on and makes the review process more manageable than reviewing only the final analysis.
 * Peer review should follow a standard procedure, so that reviews are consistent.
 Reviewers should check that each change follows the agreed good practices.
-* There should be evidence that peer reviews are acted on.
+* You should evidence that peer reviews are acted on and how.
 When issues or concerns are raised, they should be addressed before the analysis is used.
-* If the product is high risk, external peer review should also be conducted.
+* If the product is high risk,  you should arrange and conduct external peer review.

 ### How have you tested the code?